Josef Mengele: Exhumation

 On 31 May 1985, acting on intelligence received by the West German prosecutor's office, police raided the house of Hans Sedlmeier, a lifelong friend of Mengele and sales manager of the family firm in Günzburg.
 They found a coded address book and copies of letters sent to and received from Mengele.
 Among the papers was a letter from Wolfram Bossert notifying Sedlmeier of Mengele's death.
 German authorities alerted the police in São Paulo, who then contacted the Bosserts.
 Under interrogation, they revealed the location of Mengele's grave and the remains were exhumed on 6 June 1985.
 Extensive forensic examination indicated with a high degree of probability that the body was indeed that of Josef Mengele.
-Rolf Mengele issued a statement on 10 June confirming that the body was his father's and that news of his father's death had been concealed to protect people who had sheltered him.
+Rolf Mengele stated on 10 June 1985 that the body was his father's and that news of his father's death had been concealed to protect people who had sheltered him.

 In 1992, DNA testing confirmed Mengele's identity beyond doubt, but family members refused repeated requests by Brazilian officials to repatriate the remains to Germany.
 The skeleton is stored at the São Paulo Institute for Forensic Medicine, where it is used as an educational aid during forensic medicine courses at the University of São Paulo's medical school.

 Later developments

 In 2007, the United States Holocaust Memorial Museum received as a donation the Höcker Album, an album of photographs of Auschwitz staff taken by Karl-Friedrich Höcker.
 Eight of the photographs include Mengele.
 In February 2010, a 180-page volume of Mengele's diary was sold by Alexander Autographs at auction for an undisclosed sum to the grandson of a Holocaust survivor.
 The unidentified previous owner, who acquired the journals in Brazil, was reported to be close to the Mengele family.
 A Holocaust survivors' organization described the sale as "a cynical act of exploitation aimed at profiting from the writings of one of the most heinous Nazi criminals".
-Rabbi Marvin Hier of the Simon Wiesenthal Center was glad to see the diary fall into Jewish hands.
-"At a time when Ahmadinejad's Iran regularly denies the Holocaust and anti-Semitism and hatred of Jews is back in vogue, this acquisition is especially significant", he said.
-In 2011, a further 31 volumes of Mengele's diaries were sold—again amidst protests—by the same auction house to an undisclosed collector of World War II memorabilia for US$245,000.
+Rabbi Marvin Hier of the Simon Wiesenthal Center was glad to see the diary fall into Jewish hands, calling the acquisition significant.
+In 2011 (centenary of Mengele's birth), a further 31 volumes of Mengele's diaries were sold—again amidst protests—by the same auction house to an undisclosed collector of World War II memorabilia for US$245,000.